 Stay confident and focused on what you love doing every day of the month!
 Casco Cup's 12-hour wear time makes it great for:

 Frequently Asked Questions

 How long can I wear Casco Cup?

-Up to 12 hours!
+Up to 12 hours and even overnight!
 Make sure to empty it at least 2 times per day, and enjoy the freedom of fewer changes and not having to carry around extra pads and tampons!

 It sounds messy...

 That's what a lot of women think when they hear how it works, but it's actually cleaner, healthier, better for the environment, and you get to know your body a bit better.
 Tampons and pads are quite messy and worst of all...stinky due to blood being exposed to air.
 Trust us, you will be amazed at how easy menstrual cups can be and wonder why you haven't tried this sooner!

 Can it get stuck or lost inside of me?